Topics Map > UWGB Help Desk > Handheld Device

 - It will then go back to the screen showing available wireless networks.
 It should say Connected right below

-eduroamafter a few seconds.
+after a few seconds. eduroam

 - From the Android Home screen, tap Menu then tap Settings.